-Given the enormous stakes for lives and liberties around the world, no government claim or public assumption about the war on terror should be beyond questioning.
+Given the enormous stakes for lives and liberties around the world, every government claim and public assumption about the war on terror deserves questioning.

-In addition to providing ongoing analysis of the war on terror, 28Pages.org also promotes citizen activism to advance a more rational and honest approach to this longest of American wars.
+28Pages.org provides candid analysis of the war on terror to advance a more rational and honest approach to this longest of American wars.

 The pages were partially declassified on July 15, 2016, and confirmed that, at the very same time the U.S. government was manufacturing bogus links between Iraq and 9/11, it was suppressing 28 pages of bona fide investigative leads pointing to supposed U.S. ally Saudi Arabia.
 Those leads, according to members of the 9/11 Commission, were never fully investigated.

 Though 28Pages.org is now expanding beyond Saudi-9/11 links, the site’s name is an enduring reminder that the U.S. government’s execution of the war on terror is often characterized by dishonesty, hypocrisy and a purposeful lack of transparency.

 Brian McGlinchey is a former Army officer and financial services executive, and a 1989 graduate of Bucknell University, where he studied political science and history.
 In addition to his role at 28Pages.org, McGlinchey operates Liberty Messaging, a copywriting, editing and communications firm for those who advance limited government and a non-interventionist foreign policy.
 Follow him on Twitter at @LibertyMcG.
 Please direct media inquiries to firstname.lastname@example.org.